NM-TAFE/civ-ipriot-in-class-demos/assessments/prj/carpark-guide.md

 **Additional evidencing:**
 Ensure you have completed the previous table and include at least two methods and attributes for each.

-### Implement stubs for the classes
+### 2.4.
+Implement stubs for the classes

 1. In your `src/` directory, create a new Python file for each class you identified in the previous step.
 For example, `car_park.py`, `sensor.py`, and `display.py`.
    Notice that the file names are all lowercase and use underscores to separate words.
 This is a common convention for Python file names.
 In general, Python files are named like variables, using lowercase and underscores to separate words.
-2. In _each_ file, create a class with the same name as the file.
+2. In *each* file, create a class with the same name as the file.
 For example, the `car_park.py` file should contain a `CarPark` class.
 Notice that the class name is capitalized and uses PascalCase to separate words.
 This is a common convention for Python class names.
 An example class definition is shown below:

    ```python
    class CarPark: